Crosswind kite power: Tether pulling to drive generator or pump shafts

 In the systems of this type, an electrical generator, pump, or tasking line is installed on the ground.
 There are two subtypes, with or without a secondary vehicle.
-In the subtype without a secondary vehicle,"Yo-Yo" method, the tether slowly unwinds off a drum on the ground, due to the windward pull of the kite system's wing, while the wing travels crosswind, that is, left-right of the wind's ambient direction, along various paths, e.g., a figure-8 flight path, or optimized lemniscate paths, or circular paths (small or large radius).
+In the subtype without a secondary vehicle, the "Yo-Yo" method, the tether slowly unwinds off a drum on the ground, due to the windward pull of the kite system's wing, while the wing travels crosswind, that is, left-right of the wind's ambient direction, along various paths, e.g., a figure-8 flight path, optimized lemniscate paths, or circular paths (small or large radius).
 The turning drum rotates the rotor of the generator or pump through, perhaps, a high-ratio gearbox.
 Periodically, the wing is powered, and the tether is reeled in, or, using the crosswind for a constant pull, the tether is re-connected to a different section of the drum while the wing is traveling in a "downwind" cycle.
 In some systems two tethers are used instead of one.

 In another subtype, a secondary vehicle is used.
 Such a vehicle can be a carousel, a car, railed cart, wheeled land vehicle, or even a ship on the water.
 The electrical generator is installed on the vehicle.
 The rotor of the electrical generator is brought in motion by the carousel, the axle of the car, or the screw of the ship, correspondingly.